J-C-V/vue-docker-sse-demo/README.md

 Currently uses the Vite development server with hot reload enabled (See Vite's [server.watch](https://vitejs.dev/config/server-options.html#server-watch) configuration).

-This Demo showcases the use of SSE, as well as Barcode and QR scanners on mobile devices.
-Using Bootstrap.

 ## Getting Started
 1. If not already done, install Docker Compose (v2.10+)
 2. Run docker compose up